Davatata/Mine-Finder/README.md

     New game button: will end current game, randomize the board for a new game.

     I tested 40 games with 30 mines and 40 games with 40 mines.
-These are the results.
+These are the results for Wins, Losses, Stuck.

 	Date: 12/1/14
     30 mines (40 games)     40 mines (40 games)